 In addition to her public safety and emergency management experience, Sarah has been an adjunct faculty member in Emergency Management for a number of universities since 2002.
 She teaches on a wide variety of emergency management topics, including legal issues, public information, terrorism, and risk/crisis communication.
 Sarah teaches technology and natural hazards related emergency management courses for the National Disaster Preparedness Training Center (NDPTC) and has taught several courses at the state and national level, including the FEMA National Emergency Management Basic, Advanced, and Executive Academies, situational awareness, whole community, resilience, and EOC management.

 Sarah was also a founding member of a non-profit organization for women in technology, where she served as the Director of Technology.
 She received a Bachelor’s degree in Management and Communications from Corban University and Master of Public Administration degree in Emergency Management from Jacksonville State University.
-She completed additional doctoral level work in public policy, homeland security, and emergency management at Walden University, where she is currently working on her PhD dissertation.
-Sarah was a graduate of FEMA’s first National Emergency Management Advanced Academy.
-She completed a graduate certificate in Information Security and Assurance from Kennesaw State University in 2019.
+She completed doctoral level work in public policy, homeland security, and emergency management at Walden University, where she is currently working on her PhD dissertation.
+Sarah was a graduate of FEMA’s first National Emergency Management Advanced Academy and completed a graduate certificate in Information Security and Assurance from Kennesaw State University in 2019.
 Sarah is a member of the International Association of Emergency Managers where she currently serves as the President of Region 10, the immediate Past-Chair of the Emerging Technology Caucus, and as a member of the Global Communications Committee, Editorial Working Group.
 She earned her CEM® designation from IAEM in 2008 and is also certified as an ISO 22301 (Business Continuity Management System) Lead Implementer and ISO 27032 Cybersecurity Manager through PECB.
 You can connect with her on Twitter at @scba.